fkie-cad/SNAFUzz/Readme.md

 ### Linux

 Technically, there is a linux build (`build.sh`), but it is less tested and possibly unmaintained.
-On linux the hypervisor uses the KVM API's instead of the Windows Hypervisor Platform API's.
+On linux, the hypervisor uses the KVM API's instead of the Windows Hypervisor Platform API's.
-These work quite a bit differantly and using SNAFUzz this way is way less tested.
-The JIT-based emulator backend should work more or less equivalently on linux, though there are also some internal differances.
+These work quite a bit differently and using SNAFUzz this way is way less tested.
+The JIT-based emulator backend should work more or less equivalently on linux, though there are also some internal differences.

-SNAFUzz on linux has only ever been tested inside the Windows Subsystem for Linux (WSL) using the [`nestedVirtualization`](https://learn.microsoft.com/en-us/windows/wsl/wsl-config#main-wsl-settings).
+SNAFUzz on linux has only ever been tested inside the Windows Subsystem for Linux (WSL) using the [`nestedVirtualization`](https://learn.microsoft.com/en-us/windows/wsl/wsl-config#main-wsl-settings) option.

 Too build SNAFUzz on linux, first install the dependencies (x11 is needed for the hypervisor, curl for downloading .pdb's from the Microsoft symbol server):
 ```